 A standard portable air conditioner, on the other hand, can be as loud as 55 dB on the highest fan speed settings and as quiet as 45 dB on the lowest setting.
 So the noise level is much louder than a ventless air conditioner, but still not intolerable.

 If you’re wondering are portable air conditioners good for a bedroom, the answer is that they can be, as long as you can tolerate some compressor noise.
-If not, you may want to get a small room AC unit that keeps noise levels low.
+If not, you may want to consider small air conditioners that keep noise levels low.

 Easy to Maintain